fbpx

 CFD stands for “Contract for Difference.”
 Don’t let the fancy name intimidate you – it’s simpler than it sounds.
 Essentially, you’re making an agreement with a broker about whether the price of an asset (like a stock, commodity, or currency) will rise or fall.

-1. You choose an asset to trade (e.g., Apple stock)
+1. To understand how CFD trading works, you first choose an asset to trade (e.g., Apple stock).

 CFDs allow you to profit from market movements without owning the underlying asset.
 It’s like betting on a horse race without owning the horse!